PENELOPE

 to be a regular gigging unit on punk bills across the Western world.

-Search & Destroy #9 published in 1978 at the height of her
+This profile of Penelope appeared in Search & Destroy #9 published in 1978 at the height of her

 original punk era, and gives us an interesting insight into what inspired and influenced a highly talented